 VU meters respond in different ways to audio peaks.

 Because of the limited headroom with digital audio signals a faster responding peak program meter (PPM) or the previously discussed digital meter is preferred.
-On the outside a PPM looks like the animated VU meter.
+On the outside a PPM looks like the standard VU meter above.

-Before you can really get serious about maintaining correct audio levels throughout a production facility, you must see that the audio meters throughout the facility accurately calibrated to a standard audio reference level.
+Before you can really get serious about maintaining correct audio levels you must see that the audio meters throughout a production facility are calibrated to (are consistent with) a standard audio reference level.

 Although, facilities can adopt their own in-house standards, typically, a 1,000Hz audio tone should register 0dB on analog equipment and -20dB on digital equipment.